vertexproject/synapse/docs/synapse/devopsguide.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Services can be configured with password policies.
 These can be used to define the complexity of a password, the number
-of allowed login attemps, and the number of previous passwords to check against.
+of allowed login attempts, and the number of previous passwords to check against.
 This is configured by setting the
 ``auth:password:policy`` configuration value for the service, with the desired policy settings.
 The policy object
 accepts the following keys: